 Put simply, the vast majority of cases can be pursued under the no win no fee system.
 Car accidents, slips, trips and falls, accidents at work, whiplash accidents, motorbike accidents and sometimes medical negligence are amongst the types of case which can be pursued on this basis, but there are a few exceptions.
 Claims made via the criminal injuries compensation board or the motor insurance board, which handles claims involving untraced drivers, fall outside the no win no fee scheme, but that doesn’t mean they can’t be pursued.

-If you’ve been injured and it wasn’t your fault then contact our no win no fee lawyers as quickly as possible.
+If you’ve been injured and it wasn’t your fault then contact a no win no fee lawyer as quickly as possible.
 No matter what the circumstances, they’ll give you an honest opinion as to whether you have a strong claim for compensation and, if you do, they’ll set about working to get it for you.